zinnjonas/ukon-infie/README.markdown

 # General Info

-This package is made for students of Information Engineering and Computer Science at the University of Constanz.
+This package is made for students of Information Engineering and Computer Science at the University of Konstanz.

 It contains useful commands for styling the assignments and generating diagrams and graphs (not yet imported).